seehuhn/py-jvplot/doc/ch7background.rst

   coordinates; ticks will be placed at every visible integer multiple of the tick spacing.

-Thus, three parameters per axis (*i.e.* six parameters in total) need to be found.
-The solution must satisfy the following hard
+Thus, six parameters in total need to be determined.
+The solution must satisfy the following hard constraints:
-constraints:

 1. The whole data range must be contained in the axes range, *i.e.*
    :math:`x_0 \leq x_1 < x_2 \leq x_3` and :math:`y_0 \leq y_1 < y_2